ElryGH/HikariWatch/README.md

 * Show what you're watching on Discord to share the fun with friends.
 * Legal App, through extension-based functionality.

-## About HW

-_HikariWatch_ is completely cross-platform.</br>
-If you encounter any problems installing for your OS, feel free to reach out in the issues section.

 ## Extension Support

 For problems with sources or to request new sources, please visit [DaExtensionMan's Repository](https://github.com/DaExtensionMan/HikariExtensions).</br>